-☐ Require any sick staff or student to stay home for at least 10 days or until 24 hours after fever and symptoms resolve (without use of fever-reducing medications), whichever is longer. ☐ A case is considered to be infectious from 2 days before their symptoms first appeared until the time they are no longer required to be isolated (i.e., no fever for at least 24 hours, without the use of medicine that reduces fevers AND other symptoms have improved AND at least 10 days have passed since symptoms first appeared.
-Review and modify workplace leave policies to ensure that staff are not penalized when they stay home due to illness.
-Reduced Contact Adopt a cohorting approach school-wide, maintaining a stable group of no more than 12 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.
-(A supervising adult may be assigned to 2 different stable cohorts if they offer specialized services/support that cannot be provided by any other supervising adult).
-Require staff and students not to use handshakes and similar greetings that break physical distance. □ Offer any transactions or services that can be handled remotely online. □ Equip the front desk area with plexiglass or other impermeable barriers, if feasible, to minimize the interaction between reception staff and students.
-Implement virtual, touchless check-in tools, if possible, so that students do not have to utilize the reception space. □ Assign each staff member individually-assigned tools, equipment, and defined workspace, and minimize or eliminate shared, held items. □ Install hands-free devices wherever possible such as trash cans, soap and paper towel dispensers, door openers, and light switches. □ Remove all unpackaged food and beverages that may be offered to staff and students. □ Consider making water fountains available for filling water bottles only, and disinfect frequently.
-10.29.2020 Pasadena Public Health Department Page 10 of 20 1845 N. Fair Oaks Avenue, Pasadena, CA 91103 Prop doors and gates open where possible and applicable to reduce touching of handles, consistent with fire codes and accessibility standards.
-Doors and gates that lead to a pool, or that exist as part of a pool enclosure, may not be propped open at any time. □ Remove amenities, including magazines, books, self-serve water stations (unless touchless), and other items for students and visitors from reception areas and elsewhere within the campus. □ Restrict non-essential visitors ■ Allow only visitors essential to school operation, including only essential volunteers, and require appointments and pre-registration with name, phone number, and email address.
+- Adopt a cohorting approach school-wide, maintaining a stable group of no more than 14 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.
+(A supervising adult may be assigned to 2 different stable cohorts if they offer specialized services/support that cannot be provided by any other supervising adult). - The only exception to the rule of 16-person maximum size cohorts, is for full-grade in person instruction where the maximum size for stable groups will be the number that allows appropriate physical distancing within the available instructional space. - Campus tours for prospective students are permitted if the tour is limited to one family or household unit only; the tour is held outside of regular school hours (evening or weekend) when

+- enrolled students and staff are not present; and all social distancing strategies are observed including proper physical distancing, face coverings worn by all parties at all times, and other infection control measures as applicable. - Require staff and students not to use handshakes and similar greetings that break physical distance. - Offer any transactions or services that can be handled remotely online. - Equip the front desk area with plexiglass or other impermeable barriers, if feasible, to minimize the interaction between reception staff and students.
+Implement virtual, touchless check-in tools, if possible, so that students do not have to utilize the reception space. - Assign each staff member individually-assigned tools, equipment, and defined workspace, and minimize or eliminate shared, held items. - Install hands-free devices wherever possible such as trash cans, soap and paper towel dispensers, door openers, and light switches. - Remove all unpackaged food and beverages that may be offered to staff and students. - Consider making water fountains available for filling water bottles only, and disinfect frequently. - Prop doors and gates open where possible and applicable to reduce touching of handles, consistent with fire codes and accessibility standards. - Doors and gates that lead to a pool, or that exist as part of a pool enclosure, may not be propped open at any time. - Remove amenities, including magazines, books, self-serve water stations (unless touchless), and other items for students and visitors from reception areas and elsewhere within the campus. - Restrict non-essential visitors - Allow only visitors essential to school operation, including only essential volunteers, and require appointments and pre-registration with name, phone number, and email address.
 Essential visitors should arrive alone.
-If a visitor must be accompanied by another person (e.g., for translation assistance, or because the visitor is a minor) record the name, phone number, and email address. ■ All visitors must wear a face covering, and children must stay next to an adult. ■ Restrict visitors to designated areas such as the reception or lobby area, offices, conference or meeting rooms, and public restrooms to the extent feasible. ■ Discourage parents and other family members from entering the school.
+If a visitor must be accompanied by another person (e.g., for translation assistance, or because the visitor is a minor) record the name, phone number, and email address. - All visitors must wear a face covering, and children must stay next to an adult. - Restrict visitors to designated areas such as the reception or lobby area, offices, conference or meeting rooms, and public restrooms to the extent feasible. - Discourage parents and other family members from entering the school.
 Avoid allowing family members into classrooms and other student areas.
-Scheduling ☐ Limit the number of employees who are on-site to the minimum number necessary, and institute alternate or staggered shift schedules to maximize physical distancing. ☐ Allow employees who can carry out their work duties from home to continue to work from home, especially those at higher risk (65 or older or with underlying medical conditions).
-Reconfigure work processes to the extent possible.